{{ frequencyLabel }} Payment

 PMI

-Insurance protecting lenders when down payment is under 20 %.
+Insurance protecting lenders when down-payment < 20 %.